arbiterdata/ArbiterData/about.markdown

 I started Arbiter Data to solve business problems using software.

 My formative business experience was at PwC where I trained as Charterted Accountant.
-I went into dozens and dozens of businesses to check their accounts and associated records.
-Time and time again (no matter the size of the business, the ownership structure, the industry) I found records which were: out of data, incomplete, contained errors, confusing, didn't contain what they were supposed to.
+I went into dozens and dozens of businesses to check their accounts and records.
+Time and time again - no matter the size, the industry, the industry - I found records which were: out of date, incomplete, contained errors, confusing, didn't contain what they were supposed to.

-One of the dirty secrets of PwC is collecting, collating and tidying up this poor quality data is what actually takes up the vast amount of time of junior staff.
-I should know!
-I was one!

 After PwC I worked at a Fin-Tech start up Oxygen Finance where, among other things, I learnt about software which interfaces with accounting systems - such as ERPs - and how you get these systems to 'talk to each other' seamlessly in the background.